Women in Taoism: Early Middle Ages

 Women began to become important in organized Taoism during the Three Kingdoms and Six Dynasties (221–590) and Sui dynasty (590–618) periods.
 In the 4th century the Shangqing School recognized a woman, Wei Huacun (251–334), as the school's founder.
 Women in this Taoist school transmitted scriptures, taught methods, and served as initiators.

 Married to a leading Tianshi officer, Wei Huacun became a respected jijiu (祭酒, libationer), which means that she received a thorough religious education in the organization, including sexual rites of passage and the reception of official registers.
 Her hagiography says that she attained the Tao on Mount Heng, which at the time was a highly active center of both Buddhist and Taoist practices.
 She was accordingly called Nanyue Furen (南嶽夫人, Lady of the Southern Marchmount).
-After this time, she became the object of an important cult which, especially under the Tang became prominent among women Taoists and spread throughout China.
+After this time, she became the object of an important following which, especially under the Tang became prominent among women Taoists and spread throughout China.

 According to a Six Dynasties text, the Tianshi School distinguished five different types of women suited to become Taoist practitioners: young unmarried girls, women unable to marry due to an inauspicious horoscope, women forced into marriage, widows, and rejected wives.
 These were all undesirable classes, rejected by society, to which Tianshi offered a form of escape and an alternative.
 Such a status allowed these women to have at least some role and not be excluded completely.
 The same pattern also held true for other Taoist schools and periods, especially during the Tang dynasty.